JOJ0/discodos/README.md

 Add some more tracks!

-Now update your mix's tracks with data pulled from the Discogs API.
+DiscoDOS by default is minimalistic.
+Only releases were imported, but not track titles.
+Now import them via the Discogs API.
 If track numbers are not precise (eg A vs A1) data won't be found!

 `disco mix fat_mix -u`

-Use the verbose mode to see all the details pulled from Discogs.
+Use the verbose mode to see all the details pulled from Discogs:

 `disco mix fat_mix -v`

-Ask what more you could do with your mix and its tracks (short option would be -h)
+Ask what more you could do with your mix and its tracks (short option would be -h):

 `disco mix fat_mix --help`

-You have two options to edit your mix's tracks.
-Eg to edit the third track in your mix you could either use
+Edit details of the third track in your mix:

 `disco mix fat_mix -e 3`

-which edits _all_ fields, or you could select specific fields using the bulk edit option

-`disco mix fat_mix -b trans_rating,bpm -p 3`

-If you leave out -p 3 (the track position option) you just go through all of your mixes tracks and are asked to put data into the selected fields
+There is also a bulk-edit option to edit specific fields of all track in mix.
+Read about it in the command reference section of [The mix command](#The-mix-command)

+Get additional data about your mixes tracks from MusicBrainz and AcousticBrainz (key, BPM, links):

-`disco mix fat_mix -b trans_rating,bpm`
+`disco mix fat_mix -zz`

 ## Common Workflows